pombase/website/frontend/src/docs/status/telomeres.md

 (FTP link; also see table) from a telomere plasmid library has been made available by [Neal Sugawara](mailto:sugawara@hydra.rose.brandeis.edu).
 None can be assigned to a chromosome at present.

-Clones included in the final sequence are available from the Wellcome Trust Sanger Institute; send email to <archives@sanger.ac.uk>

 Plasmid|Size of insert|Location of telomeric sequence|Comments|Vector|Laboratory|Funded by|Stage
 -------|--------------|------------------------------|--------|------|----------|---------|-----